junhong-3dv/s2m2/README.md

 ## 🤗 Notice

-The demo code and pre-trained models will be released by **end of October 2025**.
+The pre-trained models will be released by **end of October 2025**.
 Stay tuned!
+This repository and its contents are not related to any official Samsung Electronics products.
+All resources are provided solely for non-commercial research and education purposes
 ---

 ## ✨ Key Features